 The face will house a screen to display important information.

 The code name for the bot inside the company is “Optimus”.

 The robots will be designed to handle “tasks that are unsafe, repetitive or boring.”

 “In the long term, I do think there needs to be universal basic income.
 But not right now because the robot doesn’t work,” Musk said.

-According to Tesla, the aim is to develop the next generation of automation, including a general-purpose, bi-pedal, humanoid robot capable of performing tasks that are unsafe, repetitive, or boring.
+According to Tesla, the aim is to develop the next generation of automation, including a general-purpose, bi-pedal, humanoid robot capable of performing unsafe, repetitive, or boring tasks.

 “We’re seeking mechanical, electrical, controls, and software engineers to help us leverage our AI expertise beyond our vehicle fleet,” the company said.